Prisoner of Honor

-Synopsis
+Plot

 The film documents the events that saw a French Captain, Alfred Dreyfus, sent to Devil's Island for espionage near the end of the 19th century.
 Colonel Georges Picquart (Richard Dreyfuss) is given the job of justifying Dreyfus' sentence.
 Instead, he discovers that Dreyfus (Kenneth Colley), a Jew, was merely a convenient scapegoat for the actions of the true culprit, a member of the French General staff.
 His attempt to right the wrong sees his military career ended and the famous French author, Émile Zola (Martin Friend), found guilty of libel for publishing his 1898 open letter J'Accuse…!.

 Cast

 Production

 Richard Dreyfuss stated in an interview that at one time, and before making Prisoner of Honour, he thought he was related by blood to Captain Alfred Dreyfus.

 The movie was a passion project for Dreyfuss who had wanted to make it since he was a teenager.
 He was an admirer of The Life of Emile Zola and J'accuse!.
 He was unable to get the studios interested - "When you go to a studio, what they need for their agenda that year usually is not a film about the French Army in 1894," he said - but succeeded in setting up the film at HBO.
 It was the actor's first TV appearance since Victory at Entebbe.

-"I've been aware of it because of my name my whole life," said Dreyfus.
+"I've been aware of it because of my name my whole life," said Dreyfuss.
 "My family is of two minds about kinship.
 I've always thought we were related.
 But it doesn't matter, because I created the kinship in my mind as a kid.
 I thought it was romantic and fun.
 The Dreyfus Affair was so much a part of what became my political viewpoint, it was too good to deny."